leonamagaya/react_coding_challenges/profile_card/Readme.md

 * Their skills

 Key learning concepts were:
-* Components: creating components.
+* Components: components rules, components trees, creating components, styling components.
-* Props : passing and receiving props.
+* Props : passing data from parent components to child components.
+* Separation of concerns in React: how each component is concerned with one piece of UI containing the data, logic and appearance.

 ![image](https://github.com/leonamagaya/react_coding_challenges/assets/111906246/c88bbcfb-034e-4d0d-9dd5-2cfe3e10621c)